NBISweden/development-guidelines/README.md

-Examples of features may be implementing command line parsing, adding support for a new type of input data format, fixing a non-critical bug for the next release, or updating the documentation (because you forgot to do that when you changed the code, didn’t you?).
+Examples of features may be implementing command line parsing, adding support for a new type of input data format, fixing a non-critical bug for the next release, or updating the documentation (because you forgot to do that when you changed the code, didn't you?).

 Once the feature is finished, it is merged back into the main development branch, and its feature branch is deleted.
 In larger project